qiskit-community/may4_challenge_exercises/README.md

 # IBM Quantum Challenge exercises

-Original versions of the exercises in the [IBM Quantum Challenge](http://ibm.co/quantumchallenge)
+Original version of the exercises in the [IBM Quantum Challenge](http://ibm.co/quantumchallenge)

 ## What's in this repository?